Frequently asked questions (FAQ)

 Does my current qualification / degree meet the requirements for admission?

-I am missing some courses in required subject areas.
+I am missing some subject areas in the required prerequisite knowledge.
 Can I still apply to the programme?

-- SECCLO expects very good previous study success (grades and GPA, if used) from the selected students.
+- In addition to suitable degree, SECCLO expects very good previous study success (grades and GPA, if used) from the selected students.
 What this means depends on the country, grading system in use, and also the university the degree was completed in.

-Please note also that the selection process is competitive.
-Your chances of being selected will also depend on the number and quality of other applicants.
-Individual applicant's chances of being selected cannot be estimated before the complete and comprehensive evaluation of all applications.
+Please note also that our selection process is competitive.
+In other words your chances of being selected will also somewhat depend on the number and quality of other applicants.
+This is another reason why individual applicant's chances of being selected cannot be estimated before the complete and comprehensive evaluation of all applications.

 I am in my final year of study.
 Can I apply to SECCLO if I will obtain my Bachelor's degree in the spring/summer after the application deadline?

-You can apply if you are expected to graduate by 31 July.
-In this case your selection to the SECCLO programme will be conditional, and you are expected to submit your degree certificate to SECCLO Admissions Office at Aalto University by the given deadline (early August date given in the letter of admission).
+You can apply to SECCLO if you are expected to graduate by 31 July.
+In this case, if selected, your selection will be conditional, and you are expected to submit your degree certificate to SECCLO Admissions Office at Aalto University by the given deadline (early August date given in the letter of admission).

-In your application documents, instead of Bachelor's degree certificate, please include a statement from your home university confirming your graduation date and that you are in your final year of study.
-You can also include a list of courses to be completed during your final semester and/or a short description of your thesis/final project work, if they are missing from your transcsript of records at the time of applying.
+In your application documents, instead of Bachelor's degree certificate, you can include an optional statement by your home university confirming your graduation date and that you are in your final year of study.
+You can also include a list of courses to be completed during the final semester and/or a short description of your thesis/final project work, if they are missing from your transcript of records at the time of applying.